-Open repair of an abdominal aortic aneurysm (AAA) GHPI0205
+Open repair of an Abdominal Aortic Aneurysm (AAA)

-This leaflet helps you to understand the important things about having treatment of an Abdominal Aortic Aneurysm (AAA).
+This information on this page is for patients and their family to help them understand the important things about having treatment of an Abdominal Aortic Aneurysm (AAA).

 About the operation